Fido and LeParfait Jars: The Best Bulk Food Storage Solution

 When I found them in June the following year, I was amazed to see they had not molded or turned to slime.
 In fact, they looked as if I had just baked them.
 Gingerly biting into one, I was delighted to discover they tasted no worse than if they had sat out on the kitchen counter (like that would ever happen at our house) for three days.
 Still delicious and only slightly stale.

 That's when I knew just how good my Fido jars are.
-Even before, though, I was mighty glad for their ability to keep foods fresh longer than any other containers I had tried.
+Even before, though, I was impressed by their ability to keep foods fresh longer than any other type of container I had tried.

 Which Jars Should You Use?

 The Fidos are thick-walled and made of heavy glass that can take lots of bumps.
 They are wonderfully handy for dry goods, grains and legumes.
 The only downside is that they have a neck that makes cleaning out yogurt and other messy or sticky foods problematic.